 In the past seven or so years of being natural, I’ve attempted the twist out tirelessly, hoping for better results as my hair grew longer or I got a fresh trim.
 I watched all the videos.
 I bought all the products in all the videos.
 I brushed up on my techniques.
 I heeded all the tips and tricks, fluffing and separating with oiled fingers and letting it dry all the way.
 And though I’d get close, it was never quite right.
 That changed in the early days of quarantine, when I had nothing but time and no way to reinstall my beloved knotless braids.

-Another early favorite and natural hair staple, I use this after my leave-in.
+An early favorite and natural-hair staple, I use this after my leave-in.
 It gives my hair immediate definition and is ultramoisturizing thanks to ingredients like shea butter and coconut oil.
-I like to do the LCO method (that means I use leave-in, cream, and then an oil to seal it all in), and this is another product that doesn’t leave my hair feeling greasy or too weighed down.
+I like to use a leave-in, then a cream and finally a gel — and this is another product that doesn’t leave my hair feeling greasy or too weighed down.
 I like to detangle my hair again at this step to ensure that the product is distributed evenly from root to tip.

 The Strategist is designed to surface the most useful, expert recommendations for things to buy across the vast e-commerce landscape.
 Some of our latest conquests include the best acne treatments, rolling luggage, pillows for side sleepers, natural anxiety remedies, and bath towels.
 We update links when possible, but note that deals can expire and all prices are subject to change.